-Best Verizon Plans to sign up for, or switch to, in 2021
+The best Verizon cellphone plans to sign up for, or switch to, in 2021

 Back to basics

-Verizon's Single Basic Phone plan is ideal for someone who only needs one line, and doesn't need much data.
-For only $30 per month, it's an extremely affordable plan that will give you the essentials: 500MB of data, unlimited talk and text, unlimited international messaging, and light browsing.
+Verizon's Single Basic Phone plan is ideal for someone who only needs one line and doesn't need much data.
+For only $30 per month, it's a highly affordable plan that will give you the essentials: 500MB of data, unlimited talk and text, unlimited international messaging, and light browsing.

-Best Prepaid: Prepaid Unlimited
+Best prepaid: Prepaid Unlimited Plus

 If you prefer to go prepaid, then Verizon's Prepaid Unlimited plan is the best one to get.
-You'll get 5G total access (5G Ultra Wideband and 5G Nationwide), unlimited calling and texting, as well as discounts to help bring the price down—including a loyalty discount of $5 per month that kicks in after three months of service (and increases after nine) and an AutoPay discount of $5 per month.
-It's an especially great plan if you're in a 5G Ultra Wideband coverage area since you'll be able to stream in 4k UHD and you'll get unlimited 5G Ultra Wideband mobile hotspot data—yes that's right, unlimited.
+You'll get 5G total access (5G Ultra-Wideband and 5G Nationwide), unlimited calling and texting, as well as discounts to help bring the price down—including a loyalty discount of $5 per month that kicks in after three months of service (and increases after nine) and an AutoPay discount of $5 per month.
+It's an especially great plan if you're in a 5G Ultra Wideband coverage area since you'll be able to stream in 4K UHD, and you'll get unlimited 5G Ultra Wideband mobile hotspot data—yes, that's right, unlimited.

 When you're not in a 5G Ultra Wideband coverage area, you'll still get 10GB of mobile hotspot data on Verizon's 5G Nationwide and 4G LTE networks.
 After you've used up that amount, speeds will slow to 600Kbps for the rest of the month.
-You'll also get SD streaming, and when it comes to international use you'll have unlimited calls, texts, and data when traveling in Mexico, Canada, Puerto Rico, and the U.S. Virgin Islands as well as unlimited text to 200 international destinations.
+You'll also get SD streaming, and when it comes to international use, you'll have unlimited calls, texts, and data when traveling in Mexico, Canada, Puerto Rico, and the U.S. Virgin Islands, as well as unlimited text to 200 international destinations.

-Prepaid plans definitely let you save some money, but luckily you'll have the same Verizon coverage as everyone else who's paying more.
-For one line on this plan you can expect to pay $70 per month (including the AutoPay discount) and the price will continue dropping until it reaches $60 per month (after 10-plus months) and includes all discounts.
+Prepaid plans let you save some money, but luckily you'll have the same Verizon coverage as everyone else who's paying more.
+For one line on this plan, you can expect to pay $70 per month (including the AutoPay discount), and the price will continue dropping until it reaches $60 per month (after 10-plus months) and includes all discounts.

 Pros: